ConnectedLib/course-in-a-box/modules/basics/_posts/2000-01-01-about-this-module.md

 <div class="callout activity" markdown="1">
-## Try it Out: Connected Learning Basics Workbook
+### Try it Out: Connected Learning Basics Workbook

 Throughout the Connected Learning Basics module, there are reflections and activities to help you apply what you learn to your own context.
-Use the [Connected Learning Basics Workbook](https://docs.google.com/document/d/1X5MxpToji6SQEN3-6uzvvkfjpQFvUhTbZB1cPTM6FwA/edit?usp=sharing){:target="_blank"} to keep track of your thoughts.
+Use the [_Connected Learning Basics Workbook_](https://docs.google.com/document/d/1X5MxpToji6SQEN3-6uzvvkfjpQFvUhTbZB1cPTM6FwA/edit?usp=sharing){:target="_blank"} to keep track of your thoughts.
 You can copy the workbook to your own Google Drive, or download it as a PDF or Word file.
 </div>

 <div class="callout activity" markdown="1">